Wheel terms explained

-The diameter of the wheel is given in milimeters (mm).
-Usually this number can be read directly from the wheel or it can easily be measured.
+The diameter of the wheel is given in millimeters (mm).
+Usually, this number can be read directly from the wheel or it can easily be measured.

-The diameter of the wheel has relevance for behavior of the wheels, such as acceleration vs. speed, manueverable vs. direction stability.
+The diameter of the wheel has relevance for the behavior of the wheels, such as acceleration vs. speed, maneuverable vs. direction stability.
 The range of diameter for different wheel type and its relevance can be seen here:

-This term is the relative hardness of the wheel, and is descibed by an A-number.
+This term is the relative hardness of the wheel and is described by an A-number.
 100A is very hard, and 0A is soft.

-Durometer A is softer than the harder Durometer B scale, B is very near to Plastic/Nylon.
+Durometer A is softer than the Durometer B scale, B is very near to Plastic/Nylon.